-The only firm in North Dakota to win criminal cases at the U.S. Supreme Court and the ND Supreme Court
+The only firm in North Dakota to win criminal cases at the U.S. Supreme Court, the

 The only law firm in North Dakota to win DUI cases at both the U.S. Supreme Court and the North Dakota Supreme Court.

 Call today for a free consultation: (701) 323-0123

 Today, the United States Supreme Court affirmed and maintained its separate sovereigns exception to the rule against Double Jeopardy.
 This means the State and the federal government may both prosecute a defendant for the same criminal conduct, because each sovereign has an interest to vindicate.

 The United States Supreme Court ruled, today, that the Eighth Amendment prohibition against excessive fines applies to state forfeiture proceedings.
 Without deciding proportionality or the merits of the case before it, the high court held that the excessive fines clause is applicable to the States through the Fourteenth Amendment to the United States Constitution.
 What does this mean?
 Much more litigation.

 Today, the Minnesota Supreme Court declared that the rule announced in Birchfield v.
 North Dakota is a substantive rule that must be applied retroactively to final convictions for refusing requests to submit to warrantless blood and urine tests.